OscarAspelin95/fastq_rs/README.md

 </pre>

 ### fastq_rs `fq2-tab`
-🔴 Convert FASTQ to a .tsv file with information about each read.
+🟡 Convert FASTQ to a .tsv file with information about each read.
+If compiled with the `plot` feature, will generate a read scatter and boxplot.

 `fastq_rs fq2-tab --fastq <reads.fastq.gz> <optional_args>`